-Following the desktop reviews and stakeholder consultations, the international consultant with support from the national consultant will:
+Following the desktop reviews and stakeholder consultations, the national consultant will assist the international consultant:

 - a.
 Present the Final Assessment Report - Including Policy Recommendations to the Department of Petroleum and Energy. - b.
 Provide a final draft of the Solar Energy Policy for PNG. - c.
 Provide a final draft of any associated regulation to assist with the implementation of the Solar Energy Policy. - d.
 Provide a final draft of an Operational Guideline to assist the Department of Petroleum and Energy implement the solar energy policy.